Lady Deathstrike: Ends of the Earth

-The Reavers later arrive in Killhorn Falls with Lady Deathstrike and attempt to hunt down Logan for good.
-As the Reavers attacked Killhorn Falls, Old Man Logan single-handedly killed all the Reavers soldiers and confronted Lady Deathstrike before saving Maureen.
-After being wounded multiple times, Logan manages to defeat Lady Deathstrike, as she started limping away when Logan blacked out.
-Thinking that he failed to protect Maureen from the chaos, Logan decided to set-off to find Lady Deathstrike.
+The Reavers later arrived in Killhorn Falls with Lady Deathstrike and attempted to hunt down Logan and end him.
+As the Reavers attacked Killhorn Falls, Old Man Logan single-handedly killed all the Reaver soldiers and confronted Lady Deathstrike before saving Maureen.
+After being wounded multiple times, Logan managed to defeat Lady Deathstrike, as she started limping away when Logan blacked out.
+Thinking that he failed to protect Maureen from the chaos, Logan decided to set off to find Lady Deathstrike.

-While in hiding during the "Weapons of Mutant Destruction" storyline, Lady Deathstrike is discovered and captured by the new Weapon X. While held in their captivity, she is experimented on.
-This experiment led to her nanotechnology being used in their creation of Weapon H.
+While in hiding during the "Weapons of Mutant Destruction" storyline, Lady Deathstrike was discovered and captured by the new Weapon X. While held in their captivity, she was experimented on.
+This experiment led to her nanotechnology being used in the creation of Weapon H.

-Hunt for Wolverine

-During the "Hunt for Wolverine" storyline, Lady Deathstrike is seen at Chester's Bar where she tells Daken and Sabretooth about what the Reavers discovered when they went after Wolverine and that he has recently been sighted alive.
-The three of them go on the trail of Wolverine, eventually arriving in Maybelle, Arizona.
-There, there are attacked by zombified versions of Lord Dark Wind and Graydon Creed, with the former cutting off Deathstrike's left hand.

 Personality and themes

 Psychologist Suzana Flores argues that Lady Deathstrike evinces traits of obsessive compulsive disorder in her drive to obtain Wolverine's adamantium.
 As Flores characterizes it, Lady Deathstrike "'needs' the adamantium to credibly establish or validate her self-worth," but even if she were to achieve this, her personality would lead her to "find some other victim or idea over which to obsess."